Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 In all command examples `?` is used as Discord command prefix as this is the default prefix.
 Eco commands always use `/` as command prexis as this is hard coded into the game client.

+**Admin Roles**
+The Discord roles for which to allow the use of admin commands.
+Role names are case insensitive.

 **Eco Command Channel**
 The Eco chat channel to use for commands that outputs public messages, excluding the initial # character.